Race guide

 6.6 Bag drop-off area

-The bag drop-off area will be located at the beginning of avenida de Tarongers, next to the Miramar roundabout (viewpoint roundabout), in a large open space with marquees.
+If you have purchased this service, it will be indicated on your bib with a hanger icon.
+The drop-off area will be located at the beginning of Avenida de Tarongers, next to the Miramar roundabout (Mirador roundabout), in a large open area with tents.

 6.7 Toilets

-There will be toilets for runners in the bag drop-off area, in the areas prior to accessing the starting boxes, at all the drinks stations, at the finish line and in the post finish area.
+There will be portable toilets for runners at the cloakroom area, in the zones before the starting boxes, inside the starting boxes, at all refreshment points, in the finish area, and just beyond the post-finish zone.

-All runners are kindly requested to use these portable toilets and to avoid using places not designated for this purpose, such as streets, parks and gardens.
+All runners are kindly asked to use these portable toilets and avoid relieving themselves in non-designated areas, such as streets, parks, and gardens.

 6.8 Drink stations